How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

 The various guidance documents state the following.

-“When managing the risk of Covid-19, additional PPE beyond what you usually wear is not beneficial.
-This is because Covid-19 is a different type of risk to the risks you normally face in a workplace, and needs to be managed through social distancing, hygiene and fixed teams or partnering, not through the use of PPE.
+“When managing the risks of Covid-19, additional PPE beyond what you usually wear will not be beneficial in the majority of workplaces.
+This is because Covid-19 is a different type of risk to the risks you normally face in a workplace, and needs to be managed through social distancing, hygiene and fixed teams or partnering.
+The exception is clinical settings, like a hospital, or a small handful of other roles.

 “Workplaces should not encourage the precautionary use of extra PPE to protect against Covid-19 outside clinical settings or when responding to a suspected or confirmed case of Covid-19.